Lund-Org/twitch-get-events/README.md

 # TwitchGetEvents
 [![Build Status](https://travis-ci.org/Lund-Org/twitch-get-events.svg?branch=master)](https://travis-ci.org/Lund-Org/twitch-get-events)

-The module to get the events of a Twitch channel ('cause there is no API for it)
+The module to get the events of a Twitch channel ('cause there is no doc for it)

 ## :fast_forward: Getting Started